Buy candy you don’t like.

 Stock up on sweet and nutritious.

 The rest of the year, continue to think outside the candy aisle for treats that are sweet and nutritious.
 Make fruit fun.
 How about a Fruit Parfait?
 In a pretty parfait glass, simply layer your child’s favorite fruit with fat-free or low-fat vanilla yogurt.
-Then top with a strawberry.
+Then top with a strawberry.10

-Make healthy treats together.
+Make healthy Halloween treats together.